Just Report It (JRI) is the University's online system for reporting:

 Sexual and Gender-Based Harassment and Violence

-Bias or Discrimination/Harassment on the basis of age, color, race, disability, marital status, national and ethnic origin, political affiliation, religion, sex (including pregnancy), sexual orientation, gender identity, veteran status, family medical or genetic information, under the University’s Preventing and Addressing Discrimination and Harassment (PADH) Policy.
+Bias or Discrimination/Harassment on the basis of age, color, disability, gender identity or expression, marital status, military status (including active duty service members, reserve service members, and dependents), national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, or family medical or genetic information, under the University’s Preventing and Addressing Discrimination and Harassment (PADH) policy.

 Hazing, meaning any action taken or situation created by a member or members of a student organization toward one or more organization members or prospective members in connection with initiation, admission, affiliation, or ongoing membership in the organization when the action or situation (A) occurs on University-owned or leased property or at University-sponsored or supervised functions or at the local residence of any University student, faculty member, or employee, and (B) is designed to produce or does produce mental or physical harassment, humiliation, fatigue, degradation, ridicule, shock, or injury, as described by the University’s Hazing Policy.